Harmans Lawyers

 In order to be valid, a will must be in writing, signed by the will-maker, and witnessed correctly by two witnesses.
 Failure to meet these requirements renders the will invalid.
 In the case of invalid wills, an application can be made to the High Court to seek that a document is declared a valid will.
 The application must be served on all affected parties, including those people whose gifts from the estate may change if the application is granted.

-To declare a document a valid will, the Court must be satisfied that the document appears to be a will, does not comply with the validity requirements, and expresses the deceased’s testamentary intentions.
+To declare a document a valid will, the Court must be satisfied that the document appears to be a will, complies with the validity requirements, and expresses the deceased’s testamentary intentions.
 This means that the document must reflect the deceased person’s wishes for the disposition of their property.

 Examples of documents that the Court has declared valid wills include draft wills, instructions to lawyers, handwritten notes, a digital document on a computer, and transcripts of audio recordings.